|

 collocations among the meta data on the web.
 We can identify what language forms specific groups of

-people use on a regular basis pinpointing learner needs.
-This data also informs AI and will be more and
+people use on a regular basis and then possibly pinpoint learner needs.
+This data also informs AI.

 What may be true is that while language is made up of various structures and collocations, it is also